 Here’s the thing with fixed costs: when times are flush, it’s easy to justify the “below the line” bloat that comes with adding fixed expenses.
 But if, and I mean when that top line ticks down, those easy decisions from 2019 suddenly feel terrible (and probably make you feel a little guilty for blowing off the CFO).
 Case in point: we work with a client that recently added significant production capacity (at the cost of several million dollars) on the expectation that they’d grown into it.
 Not only have they not grown into it, but it’s also questionable whether the market segment they were targeting will recover in the near- to midterm.

 Of course, hindsight is 20/20, and it’s easy to second guess decisions post facto.
 Part of being an entrepreneur is the willingness to take risks with the expectation of rewards.
 But sitting here today, we have no idea if we will see the second wave of lockdowns and business disruptions.
 We should all remain in the belt-tightening mode, and we should continue to be ruthless in managing fixed spending.

 Identify (and attack) Competitive / Competitor Weak Points

 Our current situation gives us all a unique opportunity.
-In times of stress weaknesses start to show itself.
+In times of stress, weaknesses start to show themselves.
 I’m willing to bet that each of us has been surprised in some way by which employees, friends, and family members have stepped up to the plate and put in the work….
 Where others have been a shrinking violet that went softly into the night.
 Stress and stressful situations shine a spotlight on weakness.
 It’s time to take stock, identify and categorize those weaknesses, and attack them.

-What’s Next: Start Your FY21 Plan Early
+What’s Next: Start Next Year’s Plan Early

 So, let’s do this.
 Time to get moving!